-The extremely contagious herpes and caliciviruses account for 90% of acute rhinitis in cats.
+The extremely contagious herpes and caliciviruses (upper respiratory infections) account for 90% of congestion in cats.
 Young cats, cats living in boarding and shelter conditions, and recently adopted cats are also susceptible to these diseases.
-The discharge is typically bilateral, clear or cloudy, and frequently comes with fever and eye discharge.
-Although the initial viral infection is typically transient and may go away within seven to ten days, cats may develop a chronic virus infection and are more likely to experience recurrent symptoms in the future.
+The discharge is typically in both nasal passages, clear or cloudy, and frequently comes with fever and eye discharge.
+Although the initial viral infection will typically go away within seven to ten days, cats may develop a chronic virus infection and are more likely to experience recurrent symptoms in the future.

 2. Bacterial Infections

 The majority of nasal bacterial infections result from another disease process.
 The most frequent causes of primary bacterial infection in cats are the bacterial species Bordetella, Mycoplasma, and Chlamydophila.
-Bilateral discharge that frequently resembles pus is what would be anticipated.
+Discharge in both nostrils that looks like pus is what you can expect.

 3. Fungal infections

-Both indoor and outdoor cats can become infected by environmental fungi, with Cryptococcus infection being the most prevalent.
-The swelling of the face and nose can be asymmetrical due to fungal infections, and the discharge is typically unilateral, pus-like, or bloody in nature.
+Both indoor and outdoor cats can become infected by environmental fungi, with Cryptococcus infection being the most common.
+The swelling of the face and nose can be asymmetrical due to fungal infections, and the discharge is typically in one nostril, pus-like, or bloody in nature.

 5. Foreign body

 Cats frequently have grass blades, seeds, or even grass awns lodged in their noses.
-A nasal foreign body could be the cause of an acute one-sided discharge that is frequently accompanied by facial pawing and severe sneezing.
+A nasal foreign body could be the cause of a one-sided nostril discharge that is frequently accompanied by facial pawing and severe sneezing.

 6. Oral disease